Axioma42/Final-Project/README.md

 Two models were tested for each device and are discussed below: **Gradient Boosting Regressor** and **Multilayer Perceptron**.
 This resulted in 12 different models, one for each device.
 The idea behind this is to try to replace a physical sensor with a *“digital”* one.

-## Building the model
+## Building the models

-As a first step to building the model the data was split into training and test sets.
-After this separation, a scaler was defined with the training set and afterwards both sets were transformed.

 ### Gradient Boosting Regressor

+A Gradient Boosting Regressor is a comprehensive Supervised Machine Learning Algorithm which is based on decition trees that recursevely partitions the inputs by using feature threshold functions.
+Unlike other similar methods like random forests, boosting learn is a sequential manner.
+This means that each member of the asamble is an expert on its predecesor error, making it a very strong predictor on non linear functions.
+Also, it can handdle very well multiple meter scales in data.

+For this reasons, we chose the Gradient Boosting Regressor as our main model.

-As a first step for building a GridSearch was instantiated with the hyperparameters n_estimators, max_depth and learning_rate.
+- As a first step for building a GridSearch was instantiated with the hyperparameters n_estimators, max_depth and learning_rate.
-Afterwards, the GridSearchCV was used to estimate the best hyperparamenters to use in each single device, and the results were stored to use in the final models.
+- Afterwards, the GridSearchCV was used to estimate the best hyperparamenters to use in each single device, and the results were stored to use in the final models.
-The scores for the training and test sets are shown below:
+- The scores for the training and test sets are shown below:
-The feature importances of each model are:
+- The feature importances of each model are:

 For every model the most important feature is the current of the main input of electricity, while the power factor also plays an important role in all of them.

 The external temperature has little effect on most devices, except for the ones related to refrigeration, in which the temperature has a significant effect.

 Time-related data seems to be especially important in the Contacts and Refrigeration, probably because during the day there are more people in the restaurant and these devices are used more.

-Multilayer Perceptrons
+## Multilayer Perceptron

-A similar process was repeated for the multilayer perceptrons, in which a GridSearch was run for every device and the data was trained with the training set and tested on the test set.
+A similar process was repeated for the multilayer perceptron, in which a GridSearch was run for every device and the data was trained with the training set and tested on the test set.

 The scores for the neural network are shown below.

 The Gradient Boosting Regressor was chosen as it was easier to tune and returned more accurate results than the MLP.
 Also, it is harder to know which features are more relevant for a neural network, so the model becomes harder to interpret and explain.